Songmu/Git-Repository-FileHistory/README.md

 # DESCRIPTION

-Git::Repository::File is class representing file on git repository.
+Git::Repository::FileHistory is class representing file on git repository.

 # CONSTRUCTOR

 ## new( $file\_name )

-Create a new `Git::Repository::File` instance, using the file name on git repository as parameter.
+Create a new `Git::Repository::FileHistory` instance, using the file name on git repository as parameter.

 ## ACCESORS